seacomoseo/inspiritsbar.de/content/author/timo.en.md

 ---
 slug: timo
 title: Timo
-summary: Timo is a structured expert in organization, communication, and innovative problem-solving in the event industry.
+sum: Timo is a structured expert in organization, communication, and innovative problem-solving in the event industry.
-image: authors/timo.jpg
+img: /u/authors/timo.jpg

 job:
 - Barkeeper